azrielcodes/azrielcodes/README.md

 ## Services Offered

 - **School Projects:**
-  - Assistance with coding and implementation for various programming languages, including Python, HTML, CSS, and JavaScript.
+  - Assistance with coding and implementation for various programming languages, including Python, Linux, HTML, CSS, and JavaScript.

 - **Work Projects:**
-  - Professional and reliable support for your work-related programming needs.
+  - Professional and reliable support for your work-related programming needs relevant and related to my skills mentioned above.

 - **FrontEnd Design:**
   - Creative and user-friendly design solutions for websites.

 - **Tutoring:**
-  - Personalized tutoring sessions to help you grasp programming concepts and improve your skills.
+  - Personalized tutoring sessions to help you grasp programming concepts, improve your skills, and excel in Linux-related topics.

 ## Contact